DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 All the scripts up until now had a single directional flow from top to bottom.
 An exact order was listed and were executed one after the other, with maybe skipping a few if you had an `if` command.
 However, what if you wanted to do that script you just wrote again?
 Well you have a few options.
 The most straightforward approach would simply be writing that same bit of script again.
 While this may work if you only wanted it repeated twice, or if there is only one line you want repeated, this can get out of hand really quickly.

-Lukcily you dont have to do this, Denizen has 3 different loop commands that repeat a block of script:
+Luckily you don't have to do this, Denizen has 3 different loop commands that repeat a block of script:
 - `repeat` to repeat a block a set amount of times
-- `foreach` to repeate a block based on a list input
+- `foreach` to repeat a block based on a list input
 - `while` keep repeating a block until a condition is met

 ### The Repeat Command